kaiello/de_daily/weekly_logs/September 2024/installing_apache_spark.md

 ```

 ## Conclusion
-By following these steps, you’ve successfully installed Apache Spark and verified its authenticity using both SHA-512 checksums and PGP signatures.
+By following these steps, you’ve successfully installed Apache Spark and verified are able to check the authenticity using both SHA-512 checksums and PGP signatures.

+For more information on verifying Apache software releases, visit the [official Apache verification guide](https://www.apache.org/info/verification.html).

+Most Apache HTTP Server developers have signed each other's keys, typically through face-to-face verification.
+As a result, to join the web of trust, you generally only need to verify one person within that network.
+(Tip: all the developers' keys are included in the KEYS file.)
+After running the `gpg --import KEYS.txt` command, you can search for the Apache developers using the `@apache.org` domain in their email addresses.